 Being able to effectively evaluate the reconciliation frequency for balance sheet accounts can involve the review of a variety of factors, both quantitative and qualitative.
-While the ultimate objective of balancing effective controls with process efficiency is the same for all companies, the level of effort and overall approach of designing the appropriate schedule can vary significantly between companies.
+While the ultimate objective of balancing effective controls with process efficiency is the same for all companies, the level of effort and overall approach to designing the appropriate schedule can vary significantly between companies.
 There are many possible reasons for variation including different structures for the chart of accounts, the type of account reconciliation tools being utilized, and the overall tolerance for risk by senior finance leadership, and internal and external auditors.
-In many cases, the reasons for differences between companies is difficult to pinpoint, since account reconciliation processes are often developed in isolation and evolve over time.
+In many cases, the reasons for differences between companies are difficult to pinpoint, since account reconciliation processes are often developed in isolation and evolve over time.
 As is true for many processes, there can be great value in directly comparing designs between companies, so that all can benefit from the experience of knowledgeable peers.

-During this Peercast, our feature company, a large global company with over $15 billion in revenue, shared their experiences in developing a structured approach to the risk ranking process for balance sheet accounts, including the steps they took in the creation of the appropriate evaluation criteria for their company.
+During this Peercast, our feature company, a large global company with over $15 billion in revenue, shared its experiences in developing a structured approach to the risk ranking process for balance sheet accounts, including the steps they took in the creation of the appropriate evaluation criteria for their company.

 Some of the challenges the company faced in creating the risk rankings for balance sheet reconciliations included the following:

 - Obtaining a policy exception to incorporate a risk ranking process

 - Securing alignment with internal controls and key stakeholders

 - Developing a risk assessment methodology (internal and external benchmarking)

 - Learning to mitigate the risk (introduction of quality check/variance analysis process)

 - Carrying out change management (training, etc., people, process, technology)